owncloud/ocis/docs/ocis/deployment/ubernauten.md

 No config updates to processes
 [owncloud@ocis ~]$ supervisorctl update
 ```
-You can find all information on Supervisord and `supervisorctl` on its website: [Running Supervisord] (http://supervisord.org/running.html).
+You can find all information on Supervisord and `supervisorctl` on its website: [Running Supervisord](http://supervisord.org/running.html).

 ### Updating ownCloud Infinite Scale